 Pre-professional programs are not academic degree programs (that is, they are not academic majors or minors).
 Instead, pre-professional programs provide an organized approach to academic advising for students intending to apply to a professional degree program.
 To enhance academic planning and preparation while enrolled at UW-Eau Claire, a student interested in obtaining a professional degree should:

 · Work with a pre-professional adviser who can help plan an appropriate curriculum in the field of interest.

 · Obtain information from other colleges/universities regarding specific academic requirements for the professional degree program of interest.

 · Declare an academic major that is logically connected to the professional field, and work with an adviser in the academic major.

-If you are interested in one of these programs, consult the Catalog for further details including typical courses taken and the names of advisers.
+If you are interested in one of these programs, consult the Undergraduate Catalogs for further details including typical courses taken and the names of advisers.
 Because the specific requirements for professional schools can vary widely, it is a good idea to obtain current catalogues from the schools to which you are considering transfer and plan carefully with an adviser.

 Pre-Chiropractic: Most professional schools require a baccalaureate degree.

-Pre-Engineering: Transfer is after two years to a professional engineering school unless pursuing the Physical/Engineering Dual Degree Emphasis in the Physics Major or the Geologic Engineering Dual Degree Emphasis in the Geology Major.
+Pre-Engineering: Transfer to a professional engineering school is after two years unless pursuing the Physical/Engineering Dual Degree Emphasis in the Physics Major or the Geologic Engineering Dual Degree Emphasis in the Geology Major.
 Many engineering schools require a gradepoint of 2.5 or higher for admission.

 Pre-Law: Plan to complete a baccalaureate degree before applying to law school.
 Major and minor fields should be chosen according to alternative career plans.